-In this context, here we aim to understand how life history traits such as storage strategy (fiber-storage and parenchyma-storage, Herrera-Ramirez et al., 2021) and leaf habit (evergreen and semi-deciduous) influence the seasonal carbon dynamics of trees in response to seasonal changes in precipitation and relative humidity, and the potential consequences for tree survival.
-We used leaf habit as a proxy for carbon source variation throughout the year.
-We chose three tree species and divided them into three functional groups (Fig. 1).
-Each of these groups is expected to have different seasonal dynamics in stem wood NSC, responding to different imbalances between carbon sources and sinks.
-These species were selected because they represent well the combinations between the considered life history traits (starch storage strategy in wood, leaf habit, mortality and growth), as estimated in Herrera-Ramírez et al., (2021).
-Based on this conceptual framework, we expect that: i) semi-deciduous/fiber-storing species would have larger seasonal changes in NSC due to a greater seasonal variation in photosynthesis, greater demand for carbon for respiration and a greater plasticity in growth rates than the other functional groups; ii) an increase in carbon sink activity during the wet season will lead to consumption of NSC reserves and therefore NSC storage-growth trade-offs would occur during this season; and iii) NSC storage-growth trade-offs would differ between functional groups.
-Thus, fiber-storing species would show a negative correlation between growth and storage during the wet season due to strong seasonality in growth rates, whereas parenchyma-storing species would not show a strong negative correlation between growth and storage.
+In this context, here we aim to understand how life history traits such as starch storage strategy (fiber-storage and parenchyma-storage, Herrera-Ramirez et al., 2021) and leaf habit (evergreen and semi-deciduous) influence the seasonal carbon dynamics of trees in response to seasonal changes in precipitation and relative humidity.
+For this, we propose a post hoc conceptual framework for the seasonal carbon dynamics for four groups of trees based on the possible combinations of the considered life history traits (Fig. 1).
+The carbon fluxes in the framework were estimated based on our observations of growth, respiration and leaf phenology collected during the last 2 years.
+Unfortunately, we did not consider one combination of traits (evergreen/fiber-storing-species) in our analysis because a previous multidimensional analysis suggested that the three selected combinations of traits represented well the variability in growth, mortality and NSC (see Herrera-Ramirez et al., 2021).
+Therefore, we would expect that evergreen/fiber-storing-species behaves similarly in terms of carbon dynamics to the semi-deciduous/fiber-storing-species.
+Nevertheless, all four groups should be included in future research.

+Based on this conceptual framework, we expected that: i) semi-deciduous/fiber-storing species would have larger seasonal changes in wood NSC content due to a greater seasonal variation in photosynthesis, greater demand for carbon for respiration (due to a larger amount of living cells in the stem wood) and a greater plasticity in growth rates than the Parenchyma storing species; ii) a negative carbon balance during the wet season will lead to some consumption of NSC reserves, probably because the high cloudiness, storm damages and increase in herbivory happening during the rainy season would decrease photosynthesis but metabolic demands would still be high; then iii) we would expect to observe seasonal storage-growth trade-offs during the wet season where growth would be negative correlated with NSC consumption/accumulation.